navidhsnz/PID_final_project/README.md

 conda activate gym-duckietown
 ```

-### 3. Install extra dependencies
+### 3. Installations and resolving extra dependencies
 There are some extra dependencies needed for running everything.
-You will first need to do
+You will first need to install the simulator with:
 ```
 pip install -e .
 ```